Etihad Park: Naming rights

 In May 2023, reporting emerged that according to the term sheet for the Willets Point Phase 1B project, Etihad Airways had been "pre-approved as the primary Stadium naming rights partner."
 The Emirati airline based in Abu Dhabi already has a jersey sponsorship with the club going back to its founding, and has naming rights for the stadium of NYCFC's sister club Manchester City.
 However, on the initial renderings released by the club, the stadium featured the placeholder name "Naming Rights Sponsor Stadium" in bold letters on the roof and facade, leading some supporters to poke fun online that such name might be kept.

 The club announced on November 21, 2024 that the new stadium will be known as "Etihad Park," after the airline secured naming rights to the stadium on a 20-year deal.

 Anticipating the naming rights deal, supporters of the club began exploring possible nicknames they would use for the stadium, such as "The Valley of Ashes," a reference to the dumping ground from F. Scott Fitzgerald's 1925 novel The Great Gatsby.

+Events

+2028 Summer Olympics

+On February 3, 2026, the organizing committee of the 2028 Summer Olympics announced that Etihad Park was selected as one of seven stadiums to host matches during the Olympic soccer tournaments.
+The stadium will host a total of nine matches, including a men's quarterfinal.
+During the course of the Olympic Games, the stadium will be temporarily renamed to "New York Stadium" in accordance with IOC's policy on corporate-sponsored names.